RuthOkorie/HealthCare-Analysis-Project/README.md

   1. This is used for initial data cleaning, formatting, and exploratory data analysis.
   2. It enabled me to pivot and analyze my data.
 - Microsoft Power BI
-  1. I leveraged Power Bi for data visualization and dashboard creation.
+  1. I utilized DAX functions to create calculations,measures, and data models.
-  2. This is used for transforming raw data into clear and insightful visuals.
+  2. I leveraged Power Bi for data visualization and dashboard creation.
 - SQL
   1. This is used for querying and extracting relevant data from the the database.
   2. I employed SQL for  data manipulation.